Pesuedo/odin-recipe/README.md

 # odin-recipe
-This website is about the odin-recipe
+This website is about the odin-recipe project